Make a plan for your household or family

 If you are planning ahead, actions you can take before you are asked to self-isolate include:

-- familiarising yourself with information and support available online by checking Ready Scotland and NHS Inform
+- familiarising yourself with information and support available online by checking NHS Inform, including advice about how to stay safe after ending self isolation

 - talking to your neighbours and family and exchanging phone numbers of household contacts